nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/time_tai.rst

 To convert to UTC, TAI based applications keep track of the UTC leap seconds separately, as well as the time zone and time zone adjustments.

-The Bluetooth mesh Time models share time as a composite state of TAI seconds, 256 subseconds, UTC offset, time zone steps and uncertainty.
+The Bluetooth® mesh Time models share time as a composite state of TAI seconds, 256 subseconds, UTC offset, time zone steps and uncertainty.
 See :cpp:type:`bt_mesh_time_status` for details.